vlad-pbr/cyber-course/project/4-crypto/README.md

 Hash algorithm works only one way (no way to decrypt from hash itself).
 One way is brute forcing a password until a match is found.
 Given the hint, we can guess that the password is going to be a name of a country music artist.
 So we take the list of artist names from a [Wikipedia list of country music performers](https://en.wikipedia.org/wiki/List_of_country_music_performers) and parse it using some bash tools to derive a brute force dictionary.
-Then we iterate over it using the original name, lowercase and camelcase versions of it, generate a hash over each and compare with result
+Then we iterate over it using the original name, lowercase and camelcase versions of it, generate a hash over each and compare with the original entry.

 ## Implementation